mswamyvvce/Quantum-Breast-Cancer-Detection-Using-Quantum-Classifiers/README.md

 Mahadevaswamy S

-Department of Artificial Intelligence and Machine Learning
+Department of Electronics and Communication Engineering

 Vidyavardhaka College of Engineering, Mysuru, India